rclune/playbooks-website/content/project/project_management.md

 ### Attribute authorship

 We recommend using the [Contributor Role Taxonomy (CRediT)](https://credit.niso.org/) framework for attributing authorship.
-For each publication, prepare a chart where individuals will be able to put their or someone else’s name next to the appropriate CRediT category.
-(See [example](https://docs.google.com/spreadsheets/d/12UgwPGjWFXqsBm5FTW59SKUUw4PzSHvvA79aSItOog8/edit?gid=0#gid=0)) The list of contributors with short contribution descriptions should be published on the website and on Zenodo record for the given record.
+For each publication, prepare a chart where individuals will be able to put their or someone else’s name next to the appropriate CRediT category (see [example](https://docs.google.com/spreadsheets/d/12UgwPGjWFXqsBm5FTW59SKUUw4PzSHvvA79aSItOog8/edit?gid=0#gid=0)).
+The list of contributors with short contribution descriptions should be published on the website and on Zenodo record for the given record.

 ### Publish!